 Drop two or three of the essential oil of your choice in the water reservoir.
 Refresh as needed.

 You can do this seasonally, infusing your home with the scents of the season, to calm, energize, or whatever mood you are looking to create in your home.
+I’m looking forward to cinnamon, sandalwood, and the scents of Thanksgiving and Christmas.

 It’s astonishing how many harmful chemicals are in standard households.
 These chemicals range from pesticides to plastic and can have serious adverse effects on our health.
 Here are just 10 little changes you can make to keep your house cleaner.